 Traditional Preferred Securities.
 Traditional preferred securities pay fixed or floating dividends to investors and have "preference" over common stock in the payment of dividends and the liquidation of a company's assets.
 This means that a company must pay dividends on preferred stock before paying any dividends on its common stock.
 In order to be payable, distributions on such preferred securities must be declared by the issuer's board of directors.
 Income payments on preferred securities may be cumulative, causing dividends and distributions to accumulate even if not declared by the board of directors or otherwise made payable.
-In such a case, all accumulated dividends must be paid before any dividends do not accumulate and need not ever be paid.
+In such a case, all accumulated dividends must be paid before any dividend on the common stock can be paid.
+However, many traditional preferred stocks are non-cumulative, in which case dividends do not accumulate and need not ever be paid.
 There is no assurance that dividends or distributions on the traditional preferred securities in which the Fund invests will be declared or otherwise made payable.
 Preferred securities may also contain provisions under which payments must be stopped (i.e., stoppage is compulsory, not discretionary).
 The conditions under which this occurs may relate to, for instance, capitalization levels.
 Hence, if a company incurs significant losses that deplete retained earnings automatic payment stoppage could occur.
 In some cases the terms of the preferred securities provide that the issuer would be obligated to attempt to issue common shares to raise funds for the purpose of making the preferred payments.
 However, there is no guarantee that the issuer would be successful in placing common shares.